-The Photo at Discharge (PaD) for our cardiac surgery patients improves information and advice on wound care in line with NICE guidance CG74 and Quality Standard 49 and NICE Clinical Guideline 74).
+The Photo at Discharge (PaD) for our cardiac surgery patients improves information and advice on wound care in line with NICE Quality Standard 49 and NICE Clinical Guideline 74).
 At discharge, a colour picture of the patient's wound, accompanying assessment and care advice are given to the patient and carer(s).

 This improves the link between acute and community care, and may also contribute to antibiotic stewardship (i.e. a baseline is available to determine if wound is improving or deteriorating).

 This example was originally submitted to demonstrate implementation of NICE guideline CG74.
 The guideline has now been updated and replaced by NG125.
 The example has been amended to reflect this and remains consistent with the updated guideline.
 NG125 should be referred to if seeking to replicate any aspects of this example.